usermkwon12ucsd/cse15l-lab-reports/Lab_report1.md

 2) Working under directory: /home

 3) cd command enables user to move into directory same as the given argument.
-Here, no argument is given so there is no change.
+If no argument is given, then it changes directory to 	home.

 4) No output error